Van carrying special needs passengers crashes into house

 Patients being removed from special needs van following accident.
 The vehicle they were in crashed into a house. pic.twitter.com/zW84ooryBm— Anthony Johnson (@AJohnsonwabc7) October 23, 2017

-Police say the driver of the van, a 28-year-old woman, was confused when pulling out of the parking lot across the street and ended up striking the house.
+Police say the driver of the van, a 28-year-old woman from Hackensack, became "confused" when pulling out of the parking lot across the street and ended up striking the house.

+The impact was so powerful the rear of the van lifted off the ground and the van was pinned between the house and a utility pole.

+Rescuers had to remove a special security bar from the van to rescue the special needs patients.

 The residents of the house are out of the country.